 When a child is learning to swim, more often than not, it will be a totally new experience.
 They will be using muscles in a different way and context to how they use them on land for sport and recreational activities.
-As an instructor, how many times have you seen young swimmers use a “bicycling” motion with their legs when you ask them to kick in a swimming lesson?
+As a swim teacher, how many times have you seen young swimmers use a “bicycling” motion with their legs when you ask them to kick in a swimming lesson?
 Tens, hundreds, thousands of times?
-This is just one of the reasons why using a hands on approach of physical manipulation is so important when you are teaching swimming.
-At World Wide Swim School (WWSS) we subscribe to Laurie Lawrence’s methodologies where a huge part of the philosophy involves a “show – practice – show – practice” strategy.
+This is just one of the reasons why using a hands on approach of physical manipulation is so important in swimming.
+We subscribe to Laurie Lawrence’s methodologies where a huge part of the philosophy involves a “show – practice – show – practice” strategy.

 Show – Practice – Show – Practice